Moreau-Lab/Tutorials/CreatingAPersonalWebsiteWithGitHubR.md

 ## Turning everything into a website:

 Save all of those files, and now let’s connect everything together to form a website.
-First, go back to terminal and create a simple R script file in your website directory:

-    touch build_site.R

-Now return to RStudio and run the command:
+Go to RStudio and run the command:

     rmarkdown::render_site()